8bitgentleman/8bitgentleman.github.io/content/index.md

 ---
-title: " 🌱 About These Notes‎"
+title: "About These Notes"
 enableToc: false
+status: budding
 tags:
   - writing
-  - budding
 ---
 These notes are a second attempt at a [[Digital Garden]] and as such are a little wild and untamed.
 There's no central index or table of contents; you explore by going deeper and deeper down the rabbit hole.
 > [!note] Disclaimer